gpittarelli/umd-lpc1769/README.md

     the circuit between program runs.

-If using makefiles, these are directly accessible as `make lst`, etc. run in the root directory of the desired project.
+If using makefiles, these are directly accessible as `make lst`, etc. (run in the root directory of the desired project).
+If you are using a build system based around IDE project files (such as Eclipse or Visual Studio), the targets should be accesible from a menu.

 Typical Workflows
 ------